Nicaragua court convicts ex-student in New York killing

-MANAGUA, Nicaragua (AP) - A Nicaraguan court has convicted a dual U.S.-Nicaraguan citizen of killing a nursing student in New York state after an unusual trial that saw many witnesses testifying by long distance video conference.
+MANAGUA, Nicaragua (AP) - A Nicaraguan court on Friday convicted a dual U.S.-Nicaraguan citizen of killing a nursing student in New York state after an unusual trial that saw many witnesses testifying by long distance video conference.

-A prosecution official says Judge María Fabiola Betancourt reached the verdict Friday and says sentencing for Orlando Tercero will be held within days.
+A prosecution official said that Judge María Fabiola Betancourt said sentencing for Orlando Tercero would be held within days.
 Broome County District Attorney Steve Cornwell confirmed the conviction in a tweet.
 The maximum sentence in Nicaragua is 30 years.

 The 23-year-old former Binghamton University student was found guilty of killing 22-year-old Haley Anderson on March 8, 2018.
-She was found strangled in his bed.
 Witnesses said the two had a romantic relationship but Tercero wanted a more serious relationship, according to trial testimony.
+The woman, originally from Westbury on Long Island, was found strangled in his bed.

 Sign up for Daily Newsletters